Cargojet (TSE:CJT) Director Jamie Bennett Porteous Sells 1,000 Shares

-Cargojet (TSE:CJT) Director Jamie Bennett Porteous sold 1,000 shares of the stock in a transaction that occurred on Wednesday, December 11th.
-The stock was sold at an average price of C$102.45, for a total transaction of C$102,450.00.
-Following the completion of the transaction, the director now owns 2,335 shares in the company, valued at approximately C$239,220.75.
+Cargojet (TSE:CJT) Director Jamie Bennett Porteous sold 1,000 shares of the company’s stock in a transaction on Thursday, December 19th.
+The stock was sold at an average price of C$104.93, for a total transaction of C$104,930.00.
+Following the completion of the sale, the director now owns 1,335 shares of the company’s stock, valued at approximately C$140,081.55.

 Jamie Bennett Porteous also recently made the following trade(s):

-Cargojet (TSE:CJT) last posted its quarterly earnings data on Monday, November 4th.
-The company reported C$0.26 earnings per share for the quarter, beating the Zacks’ consensus estimate of C$0.12 by C$0.14.
-The company had revenue of C$117.40 million for the quarter, compared to analysts’ expectations of C$122.20 million.
-As a group, analysts predict that Cargojet will post 1.73 EPS for the current year.
+Cargojet (TSE:CJT) last announced its earnings results on Monday, November 4th.
+The company reported C$0.26 earnings per share (EPS) for the quarter, beating the consensus estimate of C$0.12 by C$0.14.
+The business had revenue of C$117.40 million for the quarter, compared to analysts’ expectations of C$122.20 million.
+Sell-side analysts anticipate that Cargojet will post 1.73 earnings per share for the current year.

-Several analysts recently issued reports on the stock.
-National Bank Financial boosted their target price on shares of Cargojet from C$94.00 to C$105.00 and gave the company a “sector perform” rating in a research report on Monday, August 26th.
-CIBC upped their target price on shares of Cargojet from C$115.00 to C$120.00 in a report on Tuesday, November 5th.
-Royal Bank of Canada decreased their price target on shares of Cargojet from C$136.00 to C$126.00 and set an “outperform” rating on the stock in a research report on Tuesday, November 5th.
-Laurentian cut shares of Cargojet from a “buy” rating to a “hold” rating and lifted their price target for the stock from C$102.00 to C$108.00 in a research note on Monday, August 26th.
-Finally, Raymond James reissued a “market perform” rating and set a C$95.00 price objective on shares of Cargojet in a research report on Tuesday, November 5th.
-Four research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-Cargojet presently has an average rating of “Hold” and a consensus price target of C$110.50.
+Several research firms recently weighed in on CJT.
+Raymond James restated a “market perform” rating and set a C$95.00 price target on shares of Cargojet in a report on Tuesday, November 5th.
+Royal Bank of Canada reduced their price objective on shares of Cargojet from C$136.00 to C$126.00 and set an “outperform” rating for the company in a research report on Tuesday, November 5th.
+CIBC increased their price objective on shares of Cargojet from C$115.00 to C$120.00 in a research note on Tuesday, November 5th.
+National Bank Financial lifted their target price on shares of Cargojet from C$94.00 to C$105.00 and gave the stock a “sector perform” rating in a research report on Monday, August 26th.
+Finally, Laurentian downgraded Cargojet from a “buy” rating to a “hold” rating and boosted their target price for the stock from C$102.00 to C$108.00 in a research note on Monday, August 26th.
+Four research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and a consensus target price of C$110.50.

 Cargojet Inc provides time sensitive overnight air cargo services in Canada.
 Its air cargo business activities include operation of domestic overnight air cargo co-load network between 14 cities in Canada; and provision of dedicated aircraft to customers on an aircraft, crew, maintenance, and insurance (ACMI) basis operating between points in Canada, North and South America, and Europe.